 Adapt underused space to changing program needs

 An alternative to new construction for expanding program needs is to repurpose existing buildings that are underused.
 In addition to costing less than new construction this approach is highly sustainable.
-The article "Embodied Energy and Historic Preservation: A Needed Reassessment" describes the embodied energy in historic structures that can be captured for new purposes.

 Meet your energy and climate action goals